Rule #1: Respect the spirit of the game. Don’t be a jerk.

 If a team wishes to play with more than 2 players that are not on their roster and the opposing captain agrees the game will be played and the score will be recorded but it will still count as a win for the opposing team.

-During semi-finals and for the championship match only players that are on the current roster and have attended 3 season games for their team may play.
+During semi-finals and for the championship match only players that are on the current roster and have attended 3 season games on the roster for their team may play.
+(If they spared for your team before being added to the roster, those games do not count).

 The referee is not required to inform you that your spares may cause you to forfeit as they do not have access to the league’s e-mail!